Your Cart (0)

 You can continue supporting your body as it works to repair and restore damaged muscles and tissues by continuing to wear compression clothing.
 We recommend our Mother Tucker® Postpartum Compression Support Leggings and Mother Tucker® Biker Shorts as supportive and stylish options.

 Having a C-section is a big event in your life.
 A little bit of preparation, whether you're planning for a C-section or it comes as a surprise, can help ease the discomfort you'll experience post-surgery.
-Here at Belly Bandit, we consider ourselves experts on products for postpartum recovery, and we’re here to support you!
+We’re here to support you!